Spectral gap and stability for groups and non-local games

 It turns out that the same idea has a consequence about Hilbert-Schmidt stability that was apparently not known, although similar ideas are also present in the work of Ioana \cite{MR4134896}.
 See \S~\ref{sec:stability} for the terminology and a more precise and quantitative statement, that is also relevant for finite groups. \begin{theorem} Let $G$ and $H$ be two countable groups, one of which has property (T).

-If $G$ and $H$ are both Hilbert-Schmidt stable, then $G\times H$ also.
+If $G$ and $H$ are both Hilbert-Schmidt stable, then so is $G\times H$.

-If $G$ and $H$ are both Hilbert-Schmidt flexibly stable, then $G\times H$ also. \end{theorem} The property (T) assumption is crucial, as Ioana recently proved \cite{Ioana2} that the direct product of two finitely generated non-abelian free groups is not flexibly Hilbert-Schmidt stable, whereas free groups are obviously Hilbert-Schmidt stable.
+If $G$ and $H$ are both Hilbert-Schmidt flexibly stable, then so is $G\times H$. \end{theorem} The property (T) assumption is crucial, as Ioana recently proved \cite{Ioana2} that the direct product of two finitely generated non-abelian free groups is not flexibly Hilbert-Schmidt stable, whereas free groups are obviously Hilbert-Schmidt stable.

 In this note, we start from scratch and prove every statement that we need (we sometimes refer to \cite{orthonormalisation}, but the results that rely on it are not used in the proof of the main Theorem).
 So a significant part of the note consists of known facts, either classical or borrowed from \cite{MIPRE}.